bsuryadevara/clx/examples/streamz/README.md

         --benchmark <avg log size>'
     ```
     **Parameters:**
+    - `kafka_config` - Kafka consumer and producer configuration file path.
     - `broker`* - Host and port where kafka broker is running.
     - `group_id`* - Kafka [group id](https://docs.confluent.io/current/installation/configuration/consumer-configs.html#group.id) that uniquely identifies the streamz data consumer.
-    - `input_topic` - The name for the input topic to consumer data.
-    - `output_topic` - The name for the output topic to send the output data.
     - `model_file` - The path to your model file
     - `label_file` - The path to your label file
     - `poll_interval`* - Interval (in seconds) to poll the Kafka input topic for data (Ex: 60s)